Resource-dependent branching process: Survival criteria

 Further suppose that all individuals which will not obtain their resource claim will either die or emigrate before reproduction.
-Then using results on expected stopping times for sums of order statistics (1991) the survival criteria can be explicitly computed for both the wf-society and the sf-society as a function of m, r and F.
+Then using results on expected stopping times for sums of order statistics the survival criteria can be explicitly computed for both the wf-society and the sf-society as a function of m, r and F.

-The arguably strongest result known for RDBPs is the theorem of the envelopment of societies (Bruss and Duerinckx 2015).
+The arguably strongest result known for RDBPs is the theorem of the envelopment of societies.
 It says that, in the long run, any society which would like to survive and in which individuals prefer in general a higher standard of living to a lower one is bound to live in the long run between the wf-society and the sf-society.
 Intuition why this should be true, is wrong.
-The mathematical proof depends on the mentioned results on expected stopping times for sums of order statistics (1991) and fine-tuned balancing acts between model assumptions and different notions of Convergence of random variables.
+The mathematical proof depends on the mentioned results on expected stopping times for sums of order statistics and fine-tuned balancing acts between model assumptions and different notions of convergence of random variables.